Mastercard-Gateway/gateway-ios-sdk/README.md

 # Gateway iOS SDK
-**This Mobile SDK supports 3-D Secure 1 only.** If you require EMV 3DS support, please obtain the version 2 Mobile SDK by following these instructions: https://na.gateway.mastercard.com/api/documentation/integrationGuidelines/mobileSDK/emv3DSsdk.html
+**This Mobile SDK supports 3-D Secure and Browser Payment.** If you require EMV 3DS support, please obtain the version 2 Mobile SDK by following these instructions: https://na.gateway.mastercard.com/api/documentation/integrationGuidelines/mobileSDK/emv3DSsdk.html

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![Build Status](https://travis-ci.org/Mastercard-Gateway/gateway-ios-sdk.svg?branch=master)](https://travis-ci.org/Mastercard-Gateway/gateway-ios-sdk)

 Our iOS SDK allows you to easily integrate payments into your Swift iOS app.
 By updating a session directly with the Gateway, you avoid the risk of handling sensitive card details on your server.
+Also, you can securly load the 3DS and Browser Payment page via SDK.
 The included [sample app](#sample-app) demonstrates the basics of installing and configuring the SDK to complete a simple payment.

 For more information, visit the [**Gateway iOS SDK Wiki**](https://github.com/Mastercard/gateway-ios-sdk/wiki) to find details about the basic transaction lifecycle and 3-D Secure support.